-According to the latest TRIP analysis of FHWA data, Oklahoma's overall road conditions are alarming.
+According to the latest TRIP analysis of FHWA data, Oklahoma's overall road conditions are fairly positive.

 Apportionments under the Fixing America's Surface Transportation (FAST) Act: